 ASC Topic 740, "Income Taxes," requires the effects of changes in tax laws to be recognized in the period in which the legislation is enacted.
-However, due to the complexity and significance of the TCJA's provisions, the SEC staff issued Staff Accounting Bulletin No. 118 ("SAB 118") on December 22, 2017, which allows companies to record the tax effects of the TCJA on a provisional basis based on a reasonable estimate, and then, if necessary, subsequently adjust such amounts during a limited measurement period as more information becomes available.
-The measurement period ends when a company has obtained, prepared, and analyzed the information necessary to finalize its accounting, but cannot extend beyond one year from enactment.
+However, due to the complexity and significance of the TCJA's provisions, the SEC staff issued Staff Accounting Bulletin No. 118 ("SAB 118") on December 22, 2017, which allowed companies to record the tax effects of the TCJA on a provisional basis based on a reasonable estimate, and then, if necessary, subsequently adjust such amounts during a limited measurement period as additional information became available and further analyses were completed.
+The measurement period ends when a company has obtained, prepared, and analyzed the information necessary to finalize its accounting, not to extend beyond one year from enactment.

 During the third quarter of Fiscal 2018, the Company recorded charges of \$231.3 million within its income tax provision in connection with the TCJA, of which \$215.5 million related to the mandatory transition tax and \$15.8 million related to the revaluation of the Company's deferred tax assets and liabilities.
+These charges, which were recorded on a provisional basis, increased the Company's effective tax rate by 12,410 basis points and 4,980 basis points during the three-month and nine-month periods ended December 30, 2017, respectively.
 Subsequently, as a result of finalizing its full Fiscal 2018 operating results, the issuance of new interpretive guidance, and other analyses performed, the Company recorded measurement period adjustments during the fourth quarter of Fiscal 2018, whereby it reversed \$6.2 million of the charges related to the mandatory transition tax and \$5.5 million related to the revaluation of its deferred taxes.
 These reversals were partially offset by an incremental charge of \$1.8 million related to the expected future remittance of certain previously deferred foreign earnings.

 During the second quarter of Fiscal 2019, the Company recorded an additional measurement period adjustment as a result of the issuance of new interpretive guidance related to stock-based compensation for certain executives, whereby it recorded an income tax benefit and corresponding deferred tax asset of \$4.7 million.
-This measurement period adjustment reduced the Company's effective tax rate by 220 basis points and 130 basis points during the three-month and six-month periods ended September 29, 2018, respectively.
+Subsequently, during the third quarter of Fiscal 2019, the Company completed its analyses and recorded its final measurement period adjustments, whereby it recorded incremental charges of \$32.3 million within its income tax provision, substantially all of which related to the mandatory transition tax.
+These measurement period adjustments increased the Company's effective tax rate by 1,610 basis points and 500 basis points during the three-month and nine-month periods ended December 29, 2018, respectively.